-Tile self-assembly is an algorithmically rich model of "programmable crystal growth".
-It is possible to design molecules (square-like "tiles") with specific binding sites so that, even subject to the chaotic nature of molecules floating randomly in a well-mixed solution, they are guaranteed to bind so as to deterministically form a single target shape.
+Tile self-assembly is an algorithmically rich model of "programmable crystal growth."
+It is possible to design molecules (square-like "tiles") with specific binding sites so that, even subject to the chaotic nature of molecules floating randomly in a well-mixed solution, they are guaranteed to bind so as to form a single target shape.
 This is despite the number of different types of tiles possibly being much smaller than the size of the shape and therefore having only "local information" to guide their attachment.
 The ability to control nanoscale structures and machines to atomic-level precision will rely crucially on sophisticated self-assembling systems that automatically control their own behavior where no top-down externally controlled device could fit.

-A practical implementation of self-assembling molecular tiles was proved experimentally feasible in 1982 by Seeman [44] using DNA complexes formed from artificially synthesized strands.
-Experimental advances have delivered increasingly reliable assembly of algorithmic DNA tiles with error rates of 10% per tile in 2004 [40], 1.4% in 2007 [21], 0.13% in 2009 [7], and 0.05% in 2010 [18].
-Erik Winfree [52] introduced the abstract Tile Assembly Model (aTAM) - based on a constructive version of Wang tiling [50,51] - as a simplified mathematical model of self-assembling DNA tiles.
+A practical implementation of self-assembling molecular tiles was proved experimentally feasible in 1982 by Seeman [42] using DNA complexes formed from artificially synthesized strands.
+Experimental advances have delivered increasingly reliable assembly of algorithmic DNA tiles with error rates of 10% per tile in 2004 [38], 1.4% in 2007 [20], 0.13% in 2009 [7], and 0.05% in 2010 [17].
+Erik Winfree [49] introduced the abstract Tile Assembly Model (aTAM)-based on a constructive version of Wang tiling [47,48]-as a simplified mathematical model of self-assembling DNA tiles.
 Winfree demonstrated the computational universality of the aTAM by showing how to simulate an arbitrary cellular automaton with a tile assembly system.
-Building on these connections to computability, Rothemund and Winfree [41] investigated a self-assembly resource bound known as tile complexity, the minimum number of tile types needed to assemble a shape.
-They showed that for most n, the problem of assembling an $n \times n$ square has tile complexity $\Omega\left(\frac{\log n}{\log\log n}\right)$, and Adleman, Cheng, Goel, and Huang [3] exhibited a construction showing that this lower bound is asymptotically tight.
-Under natural generalizations of the model [1, 5, 8, 10, 12-14, 16, 20, 23, 24, 34, 47, 49], tile complexity can be reduced for tasks such as square-building and assembly of more general shapes.
+Building on these connections to computability, Rothemund and Winfree [39] investigated a self-assemble a shape.
+They showed that for most n, the problem of self-assembling an $n \times n$ square has tile complexity $\Omega(\log(n)/\log\log(n))$, and Adleman, Cheng, Goel, and Huang [3] exhibited a construction showing that this lower bound is asymptotically tight.
+We discuss two different models of self-assembly below (unique versus strict), but both of the previous results hold for either model.
+Under natural generalizations of the model [1, 5, 8, 10-14, 19, 22, 23, 32, 44, 46], tile complexity can be reduced for tasks such as square-building and self-assembly of more general shapes.

 We now briefly describe the aTAM; a formal definition is given in Section 2.
 A tile in the aTAM is a unit square with a kind and strength of "glue" on each of its sides.
 Tiles are assumed not to rotate so that each side has a well-defined direction: north, south, east, or west.
-A tile assembly system $\mathfrak{T}=(T,\sigma,\tau)$ consists of a finite set T of tile types (with infinitely many tiles of each type in T available), a seed tile $\sigma \in T$, from which growth is assumed to nucleate, and a temperature τ , assumed to be 2 in this paper.
+A tile assembly system $\mathcal{T} = (T, \sigma, \tau)$ consists of a finite set T of tile types (with infinitely many tiles of each type in T available), a seed tile $\sigma \in T$, from which growth is assumed to nucleate, and a temperature τ , assumed to be 2 in this paper.
 Self-assembly proceeds from the seed tile σ , with tiles of types in T successively attaching themselves to the existing assembly.
 Two tiles placed next to each other interact if the glues on their abutting sides match, and a tile binds to a binding site on an assembly if the total strength on all of its interacting sides is at least τ .
 The choice of which binding site to attach is nondeterministic.
 It is possible that a single binding site could have more than one tile type able to attach with strength τ , which is also a choice made nondeterministically (the impossibility of this situation occurring precisely characterizes the "directed" tile systems, described informally next and defined formally in Section 2).